DarkOnion0/TrashCounter/Doc/roadmap.md

 - [ ] Finish the design of the app
 - [ ] Test the APP on multiple screen sizes **/** devices
+- [ ] Finish stats page
+- [ ] Display the whole spend money in the stats

 ### Idea